billy14553/AutoPF/README.md

 * Wheat: `http://www.models.life.ku.dk/`
 * Meat: `http://lib.stat.cmu.edu/datasets/tecator`
 ## For Classification
-* Barley: This dataset can be found the related reference in the paper.
+* Barley: This dataset can be found int the related reference in the paper.